coderefinery/testing/content/gh-actions.md

 ### Step 4: Verify that tests have been automatically run

-Observe in the repository how the test succeed.
-While the test is executed, the repository has yellow marker.
+Observe in the repository how the test succeeds.
+While the test is executing, the repository has yellow marker.
 This is replaced with a green check mark, once the test succeeds:

 ```{figure} img/green_check_mark.png